 Louisville ECHO (Louisville is Engaging Children Outdoors) is a grant-funded outdoor education and recreation initiative managed by Jefferson Memorial Forest and the Natural Areas Division of Louisville Parks & Recreation that is focused on improving equitable access to the outdoors for Louisville youth and families.
-Louisville ECHO is comprised of four complementary components: school-based outdoor experiential learning, out-of-school time recreation, an outdoor job training and employment component, and annual community events.
+Louisville ECHO is comprised of four complementary components: school-based outdoor experiential learning, out-of-school time education/recreation, an outdoor job training and employment component, and annual community events.

 In 2008, Parks was one of 16 national recipients of a grant from the U.S. Forest Service, through their “More Kids in the Woods” program, which provides seed money to develop programs that connect children with nature.
 Since Louisville ECHO’s inception, the education component has provided over 3,000, primarily lower-income, youth with multiple annual outdoor experiences including: inquiry-based activities in local parks and natural areas to explore aquatic and terrestrial environments; service learning such as tree planting to encourage a stewardship ethic; an overnight camping trip to Jefferson Memorial Forest to develop a deeper connection to nature and promote free play; and day trips to the Red River Gorge or Mammoth Cave National Park to broaden horizons by introducing students to awe-inspiring and relatively more pristine environments.

 During the summer, Louisville ECHO offers week long day camps that allow kids from partner organizations to explore even more outdoor activities such as canoeing, biking, and touring Mammoth Cave National Park.
-Participating youth service providers include Metro Parks and Recreation Community Centers, Parkland Boys and Girls Club, Cabbage Patch Settlement House, Americana Community Center, STEAM Exchange, and Uspiritus.
+Participating youth service providers include Louisville Parks and Recreation Community Centers, Americana Community Center, and STEAM Exchange.
 With support from the Mayor’s Summer Works program, Louisville ECHO provides training to young adults in the field of outdoor environmental education and recreation programming.